cs207-2017-group13/cs207-FinalProject/manual/model_document.md

 ```

-## `ReactionSystem` class: Represents a system of reactions
+## `chemkin.chemkin.ReactionSystem`: Represents a system of reactions

-Takes a list of ElementaryReaction instances and a list of species.
+Takes a list of `ElementaryReaction` instances and a list of chemical species.
 Builds stoichiometric coefficient matrices for the reactants and products and calculates the corresponding progress rates and reaction rates.

-This class has five methods, and two special methods:
+This class has several methods, including two special methods:

- - `__repr__`: Returns a string containing basic information for the reaction system
+ - `__repr__`: Returns representation of the class

  - `__len__`: Returns the number of species in the reaction system

+ - `get_info()`: Returns a string containing basic information for the reaction system

  - `calculate_progress_rate(concs, temperature)`: Returns the progress rate of a system of elementary reactions